redtardis12/hentai-bot/README.md

 > there you can find the necessary information

-All images sent by the bot are stored on Google Drive, the bot itself is located on the Pythonanywere host Used modules: vk_api, vk, GoogleDrive API, PyDrive
+All images sent by the bot are stored on Google Drive, the bot itself is located on the Pythonanywere host.
+Used modules: vk_api, vk, GoogleDrive API, PyDrive